langchain-ai/langgraph/docs/docs/concepts/index.md

 # Conceptual Guides

-The following guides explain LangGraph's core concepts and share when and why these are appropriate for building "agentic" workflows with LLMs.
-In reading these, we hope you develop a deeper understanding of LangGraph's underlying design and inner workings.
+Welcome to LangGraph, a Python library for building complex, scalable AI agents using graph-based state machines.
+In this guide, we'll explore the core concepts behind LangGraph and why it's uniquely suited for creating reliable, fault-tolerant agent systems.
+We assume you have already learned the basic covered in the [introduction tutorial](https://langchain-ai.github.io/langgraph/tutorials/introduction/#requirements) and want to deepen your understanding of LangGraph's underlying design and inner workings.

+First off, why graphs?

 ## Background: Agents & AI Workflows as Graphs

-While everyone has a slightly different definition of what constitutes an "AI Agent", for the sake of these guides, we will define them as any system that tasks a language model with controlling a looping workflow and takes actions.
+While everyone has a slightly different definition of what constitutes an "AI Agent", we will take "agent" to mean any system that tasks a language model with controlling a looping workflow and takes actions.
 The prototypical LLM agent uses a ~["reasoning and action" (ReAct)](https://arxiv.org/abs/2210.03629)-style design, applying an LLM to power a basic loop with the following steps:

 - reason and plan actions to take
 - take actions using tools (regular software functions)